-We are 3 female providers who specialize in Female Pelvic Medicine and Reconstructive Surgery and diagnose and treat urinary incontinence, pelvic organ prolapse, pelvic floor disorders, vaginal childbirth trauma, and bowel control issues.
+We are three female providers who specialize in Female Pelvic Medicine and Reconstructive Surgery and diagnose and treat urinary incontinence, pelvic organ prolapse, pelvic floor disorders, vaginal childbirth trauma, and bowel control issues.

 Our goal is to empower our patients through education and by raising women’s awareness of the effective conservative and more advanced treatment options available to them.